 If you’re afraid that some people might find hertzoggies to be too sweet, you can serve them with tea to balance out the taste.
 I also believe that hertzoggies and unsweetened coffee make a match in heaven.

 Macarons And Pastries

 These bite-sized African desserts stand out among others due to their crisp-on-the-outside and chewy-on-the-inside texture.
-Easy to make, shuku shuku only consists of coconut, sugar, eggs, and flour for coatings.
+Easy to make, these delectable foods from Nigeria only consist of coconut, sugar, eggs, and flour for coatings.

 When preparing shuku shuku, it’s important that you refrain yourself from over-sweetening them.
 These coconut balls should be only slightly sweet so that the coconut flakes can shine through.

 Even though shuku shuku doesn’t require anything too complicated, I’m sure you’d appreciate having some visual instruction.

 You can see this video to know more:

 Deep-fried dough, glazed with syrup, those are the descriptions for South African Koeksisters.
 I know that they sound like an indulgence, but I always find these luscious sweets too delicious to pass up.

 Whenever I make a large batch of koeksisters, I always prepare at least two bowls of syrup.
 This way, I don’t have to worry about running out of syrup, and I can leave at least one bowl in the fridge.
 Trust me; cold syrup makes all the difference when it comes to koeksisters.